GeniusesOfSymfony/WebSocketBundle/Resources/docs/RPCSetup.md

 Now you have create your RPC service and implements your RPC call in the client, you must now link the path with your service.  `sample/add_func` will refer to AcmeService

-if he not already exists, create `AcmeBundle/Resources/config/pubsub/routing.yml` and register it in the websocket bundle configuration :
+if he not already exists, create `AcmeBundle/Resources/config/pubsub/routing.yml` and register it in the websocket bundle configuration

+**NOTE** : Don't forget to clear your cache take in account the new file.

 ```yaml
 gos_web_socket: